✒️Intellectual Traditions

 Afro-Caribbean Thought

-Afro-Caribbean philosophy represents an interdisciplinary space, where a variety to approaches to thinking are practiced, examined and critiqued.
+Afro-Caribbean philosophy represents an interdisciplinary space, where a variety of approaches to thinking are practiced, examined and critiqued.
 This philosopy challenged Western European epistemology 1Epistemology is essentially the philosophy of knowledge.
 It delves into fundamental questions about what knowledge is, how we acquire it, and the limitations of what we can know.
 Epistemologists wrestle with questions like: What differentiates true belief from knowledge?, How can we justify our beliefs?
 Are there certain ways of knowing that are more reliable than others?This field has been a central topic in philosophy since the time of the ancient Greeks, and it continues to be actively debated today.
 Some of the big thinkers in epistemology include Plato, René Descartes, and John Locke.
 Their ideas have had a profound impact on our understanding of the world and ourselves. and ontology.
 The result is a fresh ground for exchange of ideas that welcomes innovation and discards Western disciplinary philosophical thought as a fundamental requirement to pursuing questions and theoretical ideas about Africans in the Americas.

 Gertrude James González de Allen